Richardaeld/Eldridge_Music/TESTING.md

 + As a shopper I want to see all discounted merchandise.

 #### Expectation(s):
++ All the items with the boolean tag **special** will be displayed as discounted merchandise with a discount value.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester knows how many merchandise items are on discount.
++ The tester knows where the discount tag is displayed on the details view.
++ The tester knows the correct selling value for each item.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Click on **speials** on the navigation bar.
+1. Count the discounted merchandise displayed.
+1. Check each item for both the discount tag and the updated price value.

 #### Documented Result(s):
+1. If there is an incorrect number of displayed discount merchandise items, record:
+    + The test name, number of displayed merchandise items, and a description of the problem.
+1. If a discounted merchandise item is displayed without a discount value, recored:
+    + The test name, merchandise item name, and a description of the problem.
+1. If a discounted merchandise item is displayed with an incorrect new price, recored:
+    + The test name, merchandise item name, anticipated price, and a description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: